Yellow-spotted bell frog

-"Litoria" castanea, also known as the yellow-spotted tree frog, New England swamp frog, tablelands bell frog, or yellow-spotted bell frog, is a species of frog in the subfamily Pelodryadinae.
+The yellow-spotted bell frog (Ranoidea castanea), also known as the yellow-spotted tree frog, New England swamp frog, or tablelands bell frog, is a species of frog in the family Pelodryadidae.
 It is a critically endangered species of frog that is endemic to south-eastern Australia.

-Taxonomy

-The placement of "Litoria" castanea is considered as incertae sedis within the subfamily Pelodryadinae and its temporary inclusion in the genus Litoria is indicated by the quotation marks around the genus name.
-It is presumed that it will ultimately be returned to the genus Ranoidea along with the other members of the former Litoria aurea species complex.

 Description

-"Litoria" castanea is distinguished by cream markings on its thighs.
+The yellow-spotted bell frog is distinguished by cream markings on its thighs.
 Its overall colour is pale green or golden brown and the dark to black spots are highlighted by the bronze patches.
 The toes are entirely webbed.

 Distribution and habitat

-"Litoria" castanea is endemic to the New England Tablelands bioregion of south-eastern Australia.
+The yellow-spotted bell frog is endemic to the New England Tablelands bioregion of south-eastern Australia.